 Six Clues it's Time to Move in Wichita Falls01/04/2018The seven-year-itch is a genuine thing--the National Board of Realtors says that the normal American family relocates every seven years.
 So, if you've been in your home for a bit and are feeling like moving, ask yourself these questions to figure out if a move should be in the near future in Wichita Falls.
 Do You Require More Space?
 Growing families tend to grow in lots of directions, not just numbers.
-As your toddlers turn into tweens and teens, not only do they grow bigger, the stuff they need multiplies--a pair of soccer shoes and some shin guards turns into a bag of balls, shoes for every surface and a goal in the front yard.
+As your toddlers turn into tweens and teens, not only do they grow bigger, the stuff they need increases--a pair of soccer cleats and some shin guards turns into a bag of balls, shoes for every surface and a goal in the front yard.
 If your kids play hockey or football, all that gear needs its own room--preferably nearby the washing maching.
 And, you have most likely found that spending all your free time in the family room streaming the most popular teenage movie on Netflix is not always what you would like, and you would favor a grown-up space where you can pick what to watch.
 Are You Empty Nesting?
 When the kids have moved out, and you are roving around in a big empty house that you've got to care for, it's time to think of downsizing--free up your money and your time with a cozy house or even a condo.
 Anymore, even small towns have over-55 communities that are like being on vacation all the time, where you own your house but have your upkeep provided, dining, social and fitness amenities and the alternative to move into managed care when you need it.
 Are There Better Opportunities Somewhere Else?
 Economic recoveries are not all the same, and if your area has not yet felt the benefits of a better job market, then a relocation to a metropolitan area with more and better opportunities makes financial sense.
 While uprooting your family could be difficult, the advantages of a better job with higher wage far outweigh the emotional turmoil of a move.
 If your career is in decent shape but the cost of living in your town or neighborhood is outrageous, a local move could be something to think about.
 In lots of communities, higher real estate prices lead to bigger stickers everywhere from the gas station to the plumber, and property assessments hardly ever lead to lower taxes.
 Are You Safe and Secure in Your Residence?
 The flip side of the real estate boom is the bust that is still having an impression on families all over the country.
-There are innumerable formerly luxury housing additions that have been hit with lots of foreclosures, and homes are rentals in the best-case scenario or abandoned at worst.
+There are innumerable formerly luxury housing additions that have been hit with lots of foreclosures, and homes are now rentals in the best-case scenario or abandoned at worst.
 If this describes your neighborhood, and you are distressed about the transient turn, it is time to relocate to a different residence.
 There's nothing more vital than your family's safety, and a change would provide everyone peace of mind.
 Would You Like to Be Closer to Family?
 If you find yourself leaving town to be with family every vacation, perhaps a move to where the family is would be something to think about.
-Especially if your family is close-knit or you want your parents to play larger role in your children's lives, a move closer to home gives you an ongoing relationship rather than one that is infrequent.
+Particularly if your family is close-knit or you want your parents to play larger role in your children's lives, a move closer to home gives you an ongoing relationship rather than one that is infrequent.
 You will get to vacation in different places, and your kids will view more of the world than the town where you grew up, charming though it may be.
 Just Want a Change of Scenery?
 This is where the seven-year itch comes in.
 Sometimes, you just want a new house.
 Your tastes change, your hobbies change, and one day you get up and conclude you want a vineyard or an outdoor kitchen or you want to breed koi.
 It is all about living your dream, and if that means a new house, a new city or a new state, go for it.
 Americans are always on the move, so if that is appealing to you then find a realtor and a mover, and scratch the itch.
 Ready to get started?
-We can assist.
+We can help.